Keep your automotive service busy with these online marketing tips, ideas, and strategies for lead generation and auto repair marketing.

 You can also make use of Facebook Messenger to interact directly with people and answer questions in real time.
 With the increasing popularity of messenger apps, this can be as effective for scheduling appointments as taking phone calls.

-Beyond this, create posts that update your audience with car care tips, news about makes, and the latest from your shop.
+On your Facebook business page, create posts that update your audience with car care tips, news about makes, and the latest from your shop.

 Marketing Idea #5: Create a Video